JanaKassab/Kteer-Helou-Patisserie-WEBSITE/README.md

 - Browse the sweet treat catalog, including cakes and pastries, with detailed descriptions and images.
 - Use the order form to specify your preferences and easily place an order.

-## Troubleshooting

-If you encounter any issues, please make sure that you have the latest version of Bootstrap and jQuery.

 ## Contributing

 We welcome contributions to enhance the Kteer Helou Patisserie website.
 To contribute, follow these steps: